nRFCloud/device-simulator-v2/README.md

   -c, --certs-response <certsResponse>               JSON returned by call POST /devices/{deviceid}/certificates (default: "")
-  -e, --endpoint <endpoint>                          AWS IoT MQTT endpoint (default: "") -o, --device-ownership-code <deviceOwnershipCode>  PIN/ownership code of the device (default: "123456") -m, --mqtt-messages-prefix <mqttMessagesPrefix>    The prefix for the MQTT for this tenant for sending and receiving device messages (default: "")
+  -e, --endpoint <endpoint>                          AWS IoT MQTT endpoint (default: "") -o, --device-ownership-code <deviceOwnershipCode>  PIN/ownership code of the device (default: "123456") -m, --mqtt-messages-prefix <mqttMessagesPrefix>    The prefix for the MQTT for this team for sending and receiving device messages (default: "")
   -v, --verbose                                      Output debug information -t, --app-type <appType>                           Specifies the shadow to use.
 For custom shadow, pass a JSON-encoded shadow object or relative path to json file.
 Otherwise,
                                                      pass "mss" or "atv2" to automatically generate a conformal shadow